A hernia is defined as the protrusion of a whole or part of an organ through the wall of the cavity that contains it into an abnormal position.

-Hiatus hernia are extremely common, however the exact prevalence in the general population is difficult to accurately state, simply because the majority are completely asymptomatic.
-However it is estimated that around a third of individuals over the age of 50 have a hiatus hernia.
+Hiatus hernias are extremely common, however the exact prevalence in the general population is difficult to accurately state, simply because the majority are completely asymptomatic.
+It is estimated that around a third of individuals over the age of 50 have a hiatus hernia.

 Classification

-- Sliding hiatus hernia (80%)– the gastro-oesophageal junction (GOJ), the abdominal part of the oesophagus, and frequently the cardia of the stomach move or ‘slides’ upwards through the diaphragmatic hiatus into the thorax.
+- Type I, Sliding Hernia (90%) – the gastro-oesophageal junction (GOJ), the abdominal part of the oesophagus, and frequently the cardia of the stomach move (or “slides”) upwards through the diaphragmatic hiatus into the thorax (Fig. 2A)

-- Rolling or Para-Oesophageal hernia (20%) – an upward movement of the gastric fundus occurs to lie alongside a normally positioned GOJ, which creates a ‘bubble’ of stomach in the thorax.
-This is a true hernia with a peritoneal sac.
+- Type II, Rolling Hernia (or para-oesophageal) – an upward movement of the gastric fundus occurs to lie alongside a normally positioned GOJ, which creates a ‘bubble’ of stomach in the thorax.
+This is a true hernia with a peritoneal sac (Fig. 2B)

 Risk Factors